CFarnsy/School_District_Analysis/README.md

 ![Average Math Scores - Updated](https://user-images.githubusercontent.com/99366022/159623607-dd0c492b-2646-4352-85d8-97cef6a97605.png)

-4. The average reading score received by students in each grade at each school.
+4. The average reading score received by students in each grade at each school - NaN showing for ninth grade, no other changes.

 Ninth grade scores included: